epiccurious/jade-diy/README.md

 YOU SHOULD NOT read this guide yet.
 It's still under development and requires testing across many hardware and operating systems.

-If you don't already know what you're doing, do not follow this guide.
+Seriously, you don't already know what you're doing, do not follow this guide.

 ## What is a Jade?